slmdeepu2/Demo-Dev/README.md

 The application will run on **HTTPS port 9000**.
 If this port is not available you will need to change the `application.properties` file on the source folder with the new one. (if you are using docker you just need to map the container's 9000 port to another port in the host). sds
-## Running the application manually
+## Running the application manuallyasda

 If you have a Java 8 + Maven 3.x development environment, just import the project on your IDE and run the class `com.github.rafaelrpinto.vulnerablejavawebapp.config.AppLauncher`.